davewalker5/TelloCommander/README.md

 ## Running the Unit Tests

-T0 run the unit tests, open a terminal window, change to the "src" folder of your working copy and run the following:
+To run the unit tests, open a terminal window, change to the "src" folder of your working copy and run the following:

 ```shell
 dotnet test TelloCommander.sln